-If you have groups in your list, you can show conditional content to subscribers based on the group they're in.
-Instead of a list merge tag, refer to the group category and names in your conditional block.
+If you have groups in your audience, you can show conditional content to recipients based on the group they're in.
+Instead of a merge tag, refer to the group category and names in your conditional tags.

 *|INTERESTED:GroupTitle:GroupName|* Content to display to group. *|END:INTERESTED|*

-To display content only to your Faculty group, your conditional merge tag block should look like this.
+To display content only to your Repeat Buyers group, your conditional merge tags should look like this.

-You can also create a conditional block to display content to subscribers who are not in specified groups.
+You can also use conditional tags to display content to recipients who are not in specified groups.

 Multiple groups can be nested to show unique content to each group and the default to anyone else.
-Keep in mind that some subscribers may be a member of more than one group, and may see more than one of your conditional content blocks.
+Keep in mind that some recipients may be a member of more than one group, and may see more than one set of conditional content.

 For the *|INTERESTED|* merge tag to work as expected, the group category can't contain any colons.
 To learn how to manage your group settings, check out our Edit Group Category and Names article.